Warmer winters causing more ice-free lakes in Northern Hemisphere, study finds | CBC News

 "When you have catastrophic drainage of these lakes, of course, they disappear.
 And they will not necessarily reform as we get to higher temperature conditions.
 The impact for communities can be on food security.
 So you think about trapping, hunting, fishing, as well as water availability for the communities."

-Of the millions of lakes in the world, the study suggests that more then 5,000 of them could be ice-free by the end of the century.
+Of the millions of lakes in the world, the study suggests that more than 5,000 of them could be ice-free by the end of the century.

 Dramatic changes